atanuju05/Solution_Artisans-Arch_Kata_2023/Architecture/AddItinerary.md

 ## Add Itinerary Mockup

-This is how a Add Itinerary mobile screen will look like:
+This is how an Add Itinerary mobile screen will look like:

 ![UI Mockup](../artifacts/Add-trip.png)